AdderallXR: 7 things you should know

-- Take in the morning.
-Avoid taking in the afternoon because of the potential for insomnia.
+- Take Adderall XR in the morning.
+Avoid taking it in the afternoon because of the potential for insomnia.

 - May be taken with or without food.

 - Adderall XR capsules may be swallowed whole, or the capsule opened and the contents mixed with applesauce and consumed immediately, without chewing.
-Do not attempt to divide contents of a capsule or store mixed applesauce/Adderall XR product.
+Do not attempt to divide the contents of a capsule or store mixed applesauce/Adderall XR products.

 - Administer at the lowest effective dosage and take exactly as directed by your doctor; never increase the dosage without their advice.